Improved

 FieldTypeDescription

-related_company.domainstringDomain of the second company
+data.related_company_domainstringDomain of the second company

-Which signal subtypes will include related_company
+Which subtypes include second company data

 AcquisitionAcquirerCompany acquired